AG2 integration

 Toolscreate_*_tool factories registered with the agentLet the agent decide when to search or store during the conversation

-Use injection for consistent baseline context and tools for explicit, on-demand lookups and writes.
+Use the automatic loop for consistent baseline context and tools for explicit, on-demand lookups and writes.

 Configuration options